MNEMNEMNE/skoda_simulator/readme.md

-# Skdoa simulator - demo
+# Skdoa simulator - demo test

 Functional demonstrator of simulator for driving school based on Skoda 120 cabin.